 To encourage more diversity in the legal profession, Balch & Bingham created a signature program that provides future lawyers from underrepresented backgrounds with the tools they need to be successful in law school and when launching their careers.
 In 2011, we hosted our first Boot Camp for Success to equip minority law students with the tools needed to be successful during law school and throughout their future as attorneys.
 Each year, we invite minority and underrepresented law students from schools across the Southeast to attend a two-day program to gain a deeper understanding of the legal profession and the variety of careers available to law school graduates.

-We are committed to the retention, professional growth and advancement of women attorneys.
+Balch’s Women’s Initiative is committed to helping women achieve success.
+We are committed to the retention, professional growth and advancement of our female attorneys.
 Understanding the unique challenges women face in the workforce, we created a women’s mentoring program to mentor new female attorneys and assist in their overall professional development, while building long-term relationships and lasting legal careers, and advancing leadership of women at Balch.
-Our program includes regular guest speakers who speak to female attorneys about empowerment, overcoming challenges in careers and work-life balance to community initiatives that encourage diversity across our footprint.

 We are committed to continuing to increase diversity within our communities and actively engage with many initiatives and events.
 From serving in leadership positions for nonprofits that advance diversity in our communities, to sponsoring activities that celebrate inclusion, we strive to help build diverse communities and to join conversations that celebrate similarities and differences.